-Four programming APIs are available in RDM (five if you are using iOS).
+Five programming APIs are available in RDM.
 The Core API is intended for use with the C language.
 The other APIs go through it.
 The C++ API uses C++ methods that have been created from the DDL.
 The RSQL API is Raima's Embedded SQL API that is compact and simple so that it works well in small-footprint applications.

+The Objective C API is available if you are on an Apple (iOS or Mac OS X) platform.
 Finally, ODBC is the standard API for accessing SQL databases.
 This one is built on top of RSQL, and is available for programmers who are already familiar with the standard.